 2.9 Traffic Display.
 Traffic information may be depicted on a dedicated display, shared display, or a part-time (popup) display.
 Refer to the AFM/AFMS for details.
-ACAS information is intended to assist flightcrews in the search for, and visual acquisition of, traffic to avoid collisions.
+Traffic display information is intended to assist flightcrews in the search for, and visual acquisition of, airborne aircraft to avoid collisions.
 ACAS serves as a backup to visual collision avoidance, the application of right-of-way rules, and ATC separation services.
 The nomenclature "advisory" notwithstanding, the FAA considers that TAs generally require immediate flightcrew awareness and potentially a subsequent flightcrew response.
-RAs generally require immediate flightcrew awareness and immediate flightcrew response by following the RA instructions in a timely manner.
-In accordance with 14 CFR part 25, § 25.1322, TAs are displayed in a yellow or amber color and correspond to a Caution-level alert.
+RAs generally require immediate flightcrew awareness and immediate flightcrew response.
+RAs generally require immediate flightcrew awareness and immediate flightcrew response by complying with the RA in a timely manner.
+In accordance with 14 CFR § 25.1322, TAs are displayed in a yellow or amber color and correspond to a Caution-level alert.
 RAs are displayed in a red color and correspond to a Warning-level alert.
-See Table 2-5, Traffic Display Symbology.
+See Table 2-5, Traffic Display Symbology Examples.